Technical progress is the progress of society, he believed. Social progress: concept, criteria

 Features and concepts of the formational approach

 basis ( production relations that develop between people in the process of production, distribution, exchange and consumption of material goods).
-At the heart - property relations
+It is based on property relations

 - superstructure – a set of legal, political, ideological, religious, cultural and other institutions and relations.

-- production relations and productive forces ( people, tools) = mode of production
+- production relations and productive forces ( people, tools) = method of production

-- social revolution- with the development of productive forces and the aging of the mode of production
+- social revolution– with the development of productive forces and the aging of the production method

-Principles of the approach: universality, regularity of the change of socio - economic formations
+Principles of the approach: universality, patterns of change in socio-economic formations

 Progress

-Social progress- This is a world-historical process, which is characterized by the ascent of mankind from primitiveness (savagery) to civilization, which is based on scientific, technical, political and legal, moral and ethical achievements.
+Social progress- this is a world-historical process, which is characterized by the ascent of humanity from primitiveness (savagery) to civilization, which is based on scientific, technical, political, legal, moral and ethical achievements.

-Regression (backward movement) - transition from higher to lower, degradation.
+Regression (movement backwards) – transition from higher to lower, degradation.

 3.3.2..Types of social progress

-Progress in the field of culture (recognition of a person as the highest value)
+· Progress in the field of culture (recognition of man as the highest value)

-Criteriona metric by which something can be measured
+Criterionan indicator by which something can be assessed

 § development of the human mind